reederz/reederz.com/content/coursera-crypto1.rst

 While this course is really fun, it's not something that you can do casually.
 It would take me 6-12 quality hours every week to watch the lectures and finish the course work.
 It's actually my second attempt- the first time I gave up because my schedule was too hectic and I didn't want to invest half ass effort into this (all or nothing :).

 Before crypto1, I had a course on computer security in college, read books like `The Codebreakers by David Khan <https://www.goodreads.com/book/show/29608.The_Codebreakers>`_ and `Kingpin by Kevin Poulsen <https://www.goodreads.com/book/show/9319468-kingpin>`_, dabbled with hacking challenges on `HackThisSite <https://www.hackthissite.org/>`_ and had some experience from my sysadmin/webdev work.
 Shortly: I knew a bit more than average Joe.
-Well, this course made me feel like I know nothing about Crypto (in a good way) and that was a really sobering experience.
+Well, this course made me feel like I know nothing about crypto (in a good way) and that was a really sobering experience.
 It's definitely going to affect my decisions both as webdev and as a web citizen.

 As a final note, I want to thank Prof. Dan Boneh- you really know your stuff and I admire your work.
 I look forward to `Cryptography II <https://www.coursera.org/course/crypto2>`_ in October.